L.E.K. CONSULTING INTERVIEWS & CULTURE

 - L.E.K.
 Women’s Network – An internal network designed to invest their female staff members and develop them as future leaders.

 - L.E.K.
-LGBT – L.E.K is one of the few U.S. consulting firms to expand the value of benefits for same-sex domestic partners, by covering the additional IRS requirements for employees who wish to insure their same-sex domestic partners.
+LGBT – L.E.K is one of the few U.S. consulting firms to expand the value of benefits for same-sex domestic partners, by covering the additional IRS requirements for employees who wish to ensure their same-sex domestic partners.

 L.E.K.
 CONSULTING LINKS